dapr/dapr/docs/development/dapr-metrics.md

 [monitoring metrics](../../pkg/scheduler/monitoring/metrics.go)

-* dapr_scheduler_sidecars_connected_total: The total number of dapr sidecars connected to the scheduler service.
+* dapr_scheduler_sidecars_connected: The total number of dapr sidecars connected to the scheduler service.
 * dapr_scheduler_jobs_created_total: The total number of jobs scheduled.
 * dapr_scheduler_jobs_triggered_total: The total number of successfully triggered jobs.
 * dapr_scheduler_trigger_latency: The latency of triggering jobs from the scheduler service.